-o For example, a participant enrolled in April, but only has 30 hours of instruction by the end of June.
+• For example, a participant enrolled in April, but only has 30 hours of instruction by the end of June.
 The assessment should be carried over into the new program year.
 When the participant completes an additional 10 hours of instruction in July for a total of 40 hours, he can be post-tested.

-POSTTESTING FOR ESL STUDENTS SCORING OUT OF RANGE ON THE CASAS
+POSTTESTING FOR ESL STUDENTS SCORING COMPLETED LEVEL 6

-If an ESL participant scores above the highest range on the CASAS on a posttest, the posttest score should be recorded in LACES and the participant re-assessed using the TABE 11/12 to determine an ABE Level.
+If an ESL participant scores above the highest range on the TABE CLAS-E on a pre-test, the participant must be re-assessed immediately using the TABE 11/12 in order to have a valid pre-test.